ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 echo SECRET_KEY = '`pwgen -N 1 $((32 + RANDOM % 64 ))`' >> $FILENAME
 ```

-Create Graphite database.
-This step was also required for Debian 9 Stretch, but
+Create a Graphite database.
+This step was also required for Debian 9 stretch,
-the command is now different.
+but the command is different now.

 ```bash
 graphite-manage migrate